 - 1. Is prescribed the Cytokine and CAM Antagonist for the treatment of a diagnosis that is indicated in the U.S. Food and Drug Administration (FDA)-approved package labeling OR a medically accepted indication; AND - 2.
 Is age-appropriate according to FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 3.
-Is prescribed the Cytokine and CAM Antagonist by or in consultation with an appropriate specialist (e.g., gastroenterologist, dermatologist, rheumatologist, ophthalmologist, immunologist, genetic specialist, pulmonologist, oncologist, etc.); AND - 4.
+Is prescribed a dose and duration of therapy that are consistent with FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 4.
+Is prescribed the Cytokine and CAM Antagonist by or in consultation with an appropriate specialist (e.g., gastroenterologist, dermatologist, rheumatologist, ophthalmologist, immunologist, genetic specialist, pulmonologist, oncologist, etc.); AND - 5.
+Does not have a contraindication to the prescribed medication; AND - 6.
 If currently using a different Cytokine and CAM Antagonist, one of the following: - a.
-Will discontinue use of that Cytokine and CAM Antagonist prior to starting the requested Cytokine and CAM Antagonist, - b.
-One of the following: - i.
-Has a medical reason for concomitant use of both Cytokine and CAM Antagonists that is supported by peer-reviewed medical literature or national treatment guidelines,
+Will discontinue use of that Cytokine and CAM Antagonist prior to starting the requested Cytokine and CAM Antagonist, b.
+One of the following:

-- ii.
+- Has a medical reason for concomitant use of both Cytokine and CAM Antagonists that is supported by peer-reviewed medical literature or national treatment guidelines, - ii.
 Is dependent on glucocorticoids in addition to a Cytokine and CAM Antagonist to prevent life-threatening complications, - iii.
 Has 2 or more autoimmune or autoinflammatory conditions for which a single Cytokine and CAM Antagonist is not sufficient;

-- 5. Does not have a contraindication to the prescribed Cytokine and CAM Antagonist; AND - 6.
-Is prescribed a dose and duration of therapy that is consistent with the FDAapproved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 7.
-For a Cytokine and CAM Antagonist associated with an increased risk of infection according to the FDA-approved package labeling, was evaluated for both of the following: - a.
+- 7. For a Cytokine and CAM Antagonist associated with an increased risk of infection according to the FDA-approved package labeling, was evaluated for both of the following if recommended in the FDA-approved package labeling: - a.
 Active or latent tuberculosis infection documented by results of a tuberculin skin test (purified protein derivative [PPD]) or blood test (interferon-gamma release assay), - b.
 Hepatitis B infection documented by results of anti-HBs, HBsAg, and anti-HBc;

 - 8. For a Cytokine and CAM Antagonist associated with behavioral and/or mood changes as stated in the FDA-approved package labeling (e.g., Otezla, Siliq), was evaluated for a history of prior suicide attempt, bipolar disorder, or major depressive disorder; AND - 9.
 For treatment of Crohn's disease, one of the following: - a.
 Has a diagnosis of moderate-to-severe Crohn's disease and one of the following: - i.
 Failed to achieve remission with or has a contraindication or intolerance to an induction course of corticosteroids, - ii.
-One of the following: - a) Failed to maintain remission with a conventional immunomodulator in accordance with current consensus guidelines - b) Has a contraindication or intolerance to conventional immunomodulators in accordance with current consensus guidelines, Error!
-Bookmark not defined.
+One of the following: - a) Failed to maintain remission with a conventional immunomodulator in accordance with current consensus guidelines1 - b) Has a contraindication or intolerance to conventional immunomodulators in accordance with current consensus guidelines,

-&lt;sup>1 e.g., American College of Gastroenterology [ACG], American Gastroenterological Association [AGA], Canadian Association of Gastroenterology [CAG], European Crohn's and Colitis Organization [ECCO]
+1 e.g., American College of Gastroenterology [ACG], American Gastroenterological Association [AGA], Canadian Association of Gastroenterology [CAG], European Crohn's and Colitis Organization [ECCO]

 - b.
-Has a diagnosis of Crohn's disease that is associated with one or more high-risk or poor prognostic feature(s), - c.
+Has a diagnosis of Crohn's disease that is associated with one or more high-risk or poor prognostic feature(s),2 - c.
 Both of the following: - i.
 Has achieved remission with the requested Cytokine and CAM Antagonist, - ii.
 Will be using the requested medication as maintenance therapy to maintain remission;

 - 10. For treatment of ulcerative colitis (UC), one of the following:

 - a.
 Both of the following:

 - i.
 Has one of the following diagnoses:

-- a) Mild UC that is associated with multiple poor prognostic factors
+- a) Mild UC that is associated with multiple poor prognostic factors3

 - b) Moderate-to-severe UC

 - ii.
 One of the following:

 - a) Failed to achieve remission with or has a contraindication or intolerance to an induction course of corticosteroids

 - b) One of the following:

-- (i) Failed to maintain remission with a conventional immunomodulator in accordance with current consensus guidelines
+- (i) Failed to maintain remission with a conventional immunomodulator in accordance with current consensus guidelines4

 - (ii) Has a contraindication or intolerance to conventional immunomodulators in accordance with current consensus guidelines

 - b.
 Both of the following: